Faisal-Abdo/File-Sorter/README.md

   - Select a directory to sort by clicking "Browse" and navigating to the target directory.
   - Customize folder names for different file types if needed.
   - Click "Sort Files" to initiate the sorting process.
-  - Use the "Backup Files" button to create a backup of sorted files.
+  - The "Backup Files" button is to inform user that files sorted are backed in a folder(Backup).
   - Use the "Restore Backed Files" button to restore files from backup when needed.